 Intercollegiate Athletic Program Participation Rates and Financial Support Data (Equity in Athletics Disclosure Act)

 The NCAA Gender Equity Survey includes the number of male and female student-athletes; listing of teams; the total number of participants.
 The report also includes operating expenses for each team; total amount of money spent for athletic aid for student-athletes; ratio of aid between male and female student-athletes; recruiting expenditures by sport; revenue generated by each sport; average salaries of head coaches and assistant coaches.
-You may obtain a copy of the survey by contacting the NCAA Compliance Office in Looney Complex 232.
+You may obtain a copy of the survey by clicking here or by contacting the NCAA Compliance Office in Looney Complex 232.

 Laboratories and other services associated with academic programs